nats-io/nats.net.v1/README.md

             js.PushSubscribeAsync("subject", MyHandler, false, pso);
 ```

-See the `JetStreamPushSubcribeAsync` (TODO) in the JetStream samples for a detailed and runnable sample.
+See the `JetStreamPushSubcribeBasicAsync` in the JetStream samples for a detailed and runnable sample.

 ### Push Sync Subscribing